 We do not accept illustrations.
 Any included with the submitted poems will be discarded.

-Poems must be in English and previously unpublished, in print or online, and must remain unpublished until the list of winners is e-mailed to the entrants (which usually happens some time in December).
+Poems must be in English and previously unpublished, in print or online, and must remain unpublished until the list of winners is e-mailed to the entrants.
 Inclusion in the monthly Voices Israel newsletter or in a chapbook from Voices Israel workshops is not considered publication.

 Poems are judged anonymously - without the poets’ names.
 Please make sure that your name appears only on the Submission page, not anywhere in the file you send or in the file's name.
 Failure to observe this rule may result in your inability to enter the competition.